tsabat/reading-log/README.md

 6. **Restart the service**: Sometimes simply restarting the service can resolve issues.
 You can do this from the Railway dashboard.

-7. **Redeploy the application**: If all else fails, try redeploying the application with the latest code.
+7. **Redeploy the application**: If all else fails, try redeploying the application with the latest code:
+   - From the dashboard: Trigger a new deployment
+   - From the CLI: Run `railway up`

 ## Development